howset/inception/README.md

 </details>

 ### Nginx
-Follows basically similar idea with mdb.
+- Follows basically similar idea with mdb.
+- the security cert is generated at runtime which are advantegeous in respect:
+	- no key stored in the git repo
+	- each environment gets a unique key (cluster comp, laptop, vm)
+	- destroyed with docker-compose down -v, regenerated fresh
+- but of course unstable and not reflective of real situation (that uses CA - Certificate Authority)

 #### Dockerfile
 -- Similar with mdb --